5. Exhortations, 4:8-6:10

 gar "for" - Introducing a causal clause explaining why we should not become weary in doing good; "because ...."

-kairw/ idiw/ dat. "at the proper time" - at its own time.
+kairw/ idiw/ dat. "at the proper time" - [we will reap] in its own time.
 The dative is locative, temporal; "at the appointed time."
 Presumably the day of judgment.

 mh ekluomenoi (ekluomai) pres. pas. pat. "if we do not give up" - not fainting, giving up, becoming discouraged due to fatigue.
-The participle is probably adverbial, condition, forming a conditional clause, so NIV; "we will reap as long as / if we don't give up."
+The participle is probably adverbial, introducing a conditional clause, so NIV; "we will reap as long as / if we don't give up."

 Conclusion; An appeal and summary of the exhortations for an application of the fruits of the Spirit toward all people, but especially toward "the family of believers."

-wJV "as [we have opportunity]" - Temporal use of the conjunction; "while we have the time.
+wJV "as" - as [we have opportunity].
+Temporal use of the conjunction; "while we have the time.
 "Whenever we get the chance", Barclay.

 ergazwmenqa (ergazomai) pres. subj. "let us do" - let us work.
 Hortatory subjunctive.
 The variant present indicative, "we do" is unlikely to be original.

-to agaqon "good" - the good.
+to agaqon "good" - the good [toward all].
 Accusative direct object of the verb "to work."
 The good is done to "all", a universal doing of good.

-malista sup. adv. "especially" - Although universal care is called for, special attention should be given to our fellow believers.
+malista sup. adv. "especially" - [and] especially.
+Although universal care is called for, special attention should be given to our fellow believers.

 proV + acc. "to" - toward.
-Spacial, direction, but in a metaphorical sense, of the direction of ones doing good.
+Spacial, movement toward, but in a metaphorical sense, of the toward ones doing good.

 touV oikeiouV (oV) "the family" - the household.
 "The household of faith", ESV.

-thV pistewV (iV ewV) gen. "of believers" - The genitive, is adjectival, attributive, limiting "the household"; "the Christian fellowship."
+thV pistewV (iV ewV) gen. "of believers" - of faith.
+The genitive, is adjectival, attributive, limiting "the household"; "the Christian fellowship."